bigrobsf/websocket-chat/README.md

 * `npm install websocket`
 * `npm install nodemon`

+**websocket** is a client and server library implementing the WebSocket protocol specified in RFC 6455.
+We'll only be using the server class.

-Nodemon is a package that will automate restarting your server after each edit.
+**nodemon** is a package that will automate restarting your server after each edit and save.
 If you haven't used it before, you'll appreciate it!

 ## Technology